mlcommons/algorithmic-efficiency/README.md

 <details>
 <summary>
 Using Pytorch DDP (Recommended)

+## Developing submissions
+For instructions on developing and scoring your own algorithm in the benchmark see [Getting Started Document](./getting_started.md).
 </summary>

 When using multiple GPUs on a single node it is recommended to use PyTorch's [distributed data parallel](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html).